PalisadoesFoundation/developer-docs/docs/internships/gsoc/ideas.md

    4. **Semiotics for UX Improvement:**
          1. Augment text with symbols to improve accessibility and usability for users with limited literacy.
    5. **General:**
-         1. Refactor the Talawa Mobile code base to reduce technical debt, enhance performance, improve security, and optimize usability in these features and any others you propose.
+         1. Refactor the Talawa Mobile codebase accordingly to reduce technical debt, enhance performance, improve security, and optimize usability related to these features.
          2. Maximize the use of reusable code.
          3. Optimize GraphQL queries to minimize the volume and type of unnecessary results
    6. **Related Improvements:**